AI-ron-Man/LAV-DF/README.md

 ### Training BA-TFD+

-Train the BA-TFD+ introduced in paper ["Glitch in the Matrix!": A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization](https://arxiv.org/abs/2305.01979) with default hyperparameter on LAV-DF dataset.
+Train the BA-TFD+ introduced in paper [_Glitch in the Matrix_: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization](https://arxiv.org/abs/2305.01979) with default hyperparameter on LAV-DF dataset.

 ```bash
 python train.py \